eliasjunior/home-video-docs/README.md

 ### Frameworks and Libs

 React
-1. Positive personal experience and I found that framework.
+1. Positive personal experience.
-2. It embraces reusability  and testability.
+2. Instability
-3. It lets you to use your JavaScript know-how and relying strongly in the language instead of apis on the top of the language
+3. It embraces reusability, testability and Javascript native features instead of adding a api layer.